Marketing and recruitment guidance for School Direct and ITT providers.

 The autumn term is crucial, both in terms of planning and preparation.
 Applications get off to a strong start once the UCAS teacher training system opens, so:

-- define your offer (career packages, financial incentives, range of experience, qualifications, etc)
+- define your offer (for example, career packages, financial incentives, range of experience, qualifications)

 - make sure everyone at your school and your partner organisations know why an applicant would choose to train with you